 How do I make my first appointment?

-It is very simple all you need to do is call us on 0151 247 4747 to arrange your first appointment with us, or you can complete our online pregnancy booking form and a member of our booking team will contact you to arrange your first appointment.
+It is very simple all you need to do is call us on 0151 702 4328 to arrange your first appointment with us, or you can register with My Pregnancy Notes and self-refer online now to arrange your first appointment.

 Where will I have my appointments?

 During that first telephone call a number of screening questions will be asked which will direct you to the most appropriate care for you.
 If you have any particular medical needs you will be able to access a hospital antenatal clinic where you will be seen by a midwife and an obstetrician so that an appropriate plan of care can be implemented early in pregnancy.
 This has been shown to improve outcomes and is an improvement on the previous system where there could be a delay in receiving specialist input.

 If you have no underlying medical problems you will be given an appointment in a booking clinic located within a Children's Centre in your local community.
 Here you will be seen by the midwife that will provide the care throughout the remainder of your pregnancy and in the postnatal period.

 You will continue to have your follow up visits at your GP surgery where the midwives work as part of the multidisciplinary team.

 Will I be able to have a named midwife throughout my pregnancy?

 Alongside the introduction of our early access service a considerable amount of work has been undertaken within the community settings to promote continuity and women having access to a named midwife.
 This will now be achieved with the majority of women’s first face to face contact with maternity services being with their "named midwife".